G1ANT-Robot/G1ANT.Manual/g1ant-language/language-basics.md

 ### Argument

 A command needs to know, what exactly it is supposed to do.
-So, you must provide some information — and this data is called an *argument*.
+So, usually you must provide some information — and this data is called an *argument*.
 For example, when you type `program`, the robot will suggest you next input in a drop-down list and the first item will be `name`.
 It is an argument for the `program` command followed with a name of the program to be launched.
 So, if you wanted the robot to open Notepad, you would write `program name notepad` — remember the “command argument value” rule?

 ### Value